 All the while we were cold with red, runny noses.
 We had muddy shoes and wet jeans, and our hair (for those of us who have it) was plastered to our cold faces.
 Our hands were buried deep in our pockets, our hats pulled over our ears, and big smiles were on our faces.
 What a fun vacation!

-apple baby beekeeping benefit chickens class construction dates design dinner eggs farm festival food game garden gardening ham ingredients island kids local maypole pork recipe recipes season thanks ucsc vegetable
+apple baby beekeeping bees chickens class construction dates design dinner eggs farm food game garden gardening island kids local lopez love pork recipe recipes season spring strawberry thanks ucsc vegetable

 Posted by Amber @ 08:51 PM PST [ Comments ]